tiberiuichim/imgur-album-recursive-downloader/README.md

 ### Note

-You'll need an imgur.com account, after that create a new application and generate a new clientid for your app.
-After that, you'll have to write the clientid in the configuration file.
-It is automatically generated for you, when you first run the app, at ``~/.config/imgurdownloader/settings.conf``
+This app uses the Imgur.com developers API, so you'll need an imgur.com account to create a new application and generate a new clientid for your app.
+After that, you'll have to write the clientid in the configuration file, which is automatically generated for you when you first run the app, at ``~/.config/imgurdownloader/settings.conf``